 d) Your Personal Data has been unlawfully processed;

-e) Your Personal Data has to be erased for compliance with a legal obligation provided in Republic of Estonia Law;
+e) Your Personal Data has to be erased for compliance with a legal obligation provided in the Republic of Estonia Law;

-You do not have the right to erasure of your Personal Data if the processing of your Personal Data is necessary:
+You do not have the right to the erasure of your Personal Data if the processing of your Personal Data is necessary:

 a)for exercising the right of freedom of expression and information;

-b)for compliance with a legal obligation which requires processing by European Union or by law of the Republic of Estonia or for the performance of a task carried out in the public interest;
+b)for compliance with a legal obligation which requires processing by the European Union or by the law of the Republic of Estonia or for the performance of a task carried out in the public interest;

 c)for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes;